 3.7.
 ID Proof and Documents

 Do not forget to carry your official documents such as –

-- Original and photocopied certificates or identification papers like driving license, Voters ID, passports, Aadhar Card, etc.
+- Original and photocopied certificates or identification papers like driving licenses, Voter IDs, passports, Aadhar cards, etc.

 - Medical Certificate from a doctor

 - For foreigners, you’ll have to carry your passport and visa for verification.